ryanmillergm/lesson_plans/ruby_03-professional_rails_applications/intermediate_sql.md

 What do you think a `RIGHT OUTER JOIN` will do?

 * Write a query to test your guess.
+       * It will not return anything with NULL season id's.
 * Insert data into the right table that will not get returned on an `INNER JOIN`.
+       'INSERT INTO items (name, revenue, season_id) VALUES (NULL, 100, 2);'
 ### Subqueries

 Sometimes you want to run a query based on the result of another query.
 Enter subqueries.
 Let's say I want to return all items with above average revenue.
 Two things need to happen: